 The ARM processor also brings with it the marvellous prospect of a fanless, truly silent laptop.
 After listening to my MacBook’s fans whir up at the sight of merely an image recently, it’s strangely relaxing to sit with the Chromebook and hear absolutely nothing but the tapping of your fingers on the keyboard.
 It should also be noted that the Chromebook can be used safely on your lap without the fear of sterilisation as it emits minimal heat.

-There’s 6.5 hours of battery life from a full charge – a claim which is about right depending on your usage and factoring brightness settings – and located on the back of the device is a USB 2.0 port, a USB 3.0 port, the power socket and a HDMI out.
+There are 6.5 hours of battery life from a full charge – a claim which is about right depending on your usage and factoring brightness settings – and located on the back of the device is a USB 2.0 port, a USB 3.0 port, the power socket and a HDMI out.
 The HDMI out is a great addition but ultimately feels like a huge missed opportunity as it’s disappointingly finicky to use.
 You have to press CTRL + fullscreen to enable it which isn’t obvious to everyone.
 In fact, I had to Google how to get Google’s Chromebook to work through HDMI.
 Also, due to the need to output a 1080p image, the Chromebook’s performance does deteriorate when using a monitor.

 There’s a headphone jack and SD card slot located to the left-hand side if you want to expand the laptop’s 16GB of internal flash storage and 2GB of ram onboard.
-Google also throw in 100GB of Google Drive storage for two years.
+Google also throws in 100GB of Google Drive storage for two years.
 Not bad for £229, then, I’m sure you’ll agree.

 So should you buy a Chromebook?
 Well, that depends.
 If the question is whether you should buy the new Samsung Series 3 Chromebook over the other Chromebooks on the market, then I’d wholeheartedly say yes.
 It’s portable, silent and definitely value for money.

 If you’re still scratching your head over the need for an internet connection at this point in the review (though a lot of key apps do work offline), then you definitely won’t be interested in buying a Chromebook.
-And that’s a shame, because if you embrace what’s on offer, the new Chromebook could be the ideal laptop you’ve been looking for.
+And that’s a shame because if you embrace what’s on offer, the new Chromebook could be the ideal laptop you’ve been looking for.

 But, and it’s a big but, it entirely depends on whether you can accept the obvious flaws of the Chromebook ethos and if the positives outweigh the negatives.
 It certainly isn’t for ‘everyone’ as Google boldly claims.
 Nevertheless, for just £229, it’ll definitely be right for some.